kamriesan/odin-recipes/README.md

 Quick Notes
 1. Make sure to be in the correct destination using pwd
 2. cd to change directory
-3. cd.. to move up to a file
+3. cd.. to move up to a file tree

 Git Workflow
 4. git status to check status